Watch: Why six thieves abandoned this liquor store ram raid

-Six thieves in three cars were forced abandon an attempted ram raid after failing to get through three steel rear doors at a Rotorua liquor store.
+Six bumbling thieves in three cars were forced to abandon an attempted ram raid after failing to get through three steel rear doors at a Rotorua liquor store.

-The Springfield Bottle-O was ram raided at 6am on Sunday by a group of at least six people in three vehicles, Singh said.
-They drove one of the vehicles down an alleyway behind the liquor store at Otonga Rd shops.
+The Springfield Bottle-O was ram-raided at 6am on Sunday by a group of at least six people in three vehicles, Singh said.
+They drove one of the vehicles down an alleyway behind the liquor store at the Otonga Rd shops.

-Security camera footage of the ram raid shows one of the thievesrecording the ram raid on his mobile phone as they try to drive through the roller doors.
+Security camera footage of the ram raid shows one of the thievesrecording it on his mobile phone as they try to drive through the roller doors.

 Singh said they reversed one of the cars into their shop’s roller door, which caused enough vibration to set off the alarm, prompting the thieves to run away empty-handed.

-Singh said they would have been hard-pressed to get through the doors because there was an exterior roller door, a metal door that’s part of the building as well as an interior roller door.
+She said they would have been hard-pressed to get through the doors because there was an exterior roller door, a metal door that’s part of the building, as well as an interior roller door.

 “But what they do each time is cause damage and it’s another $1000 to get it fixed.”